junxit/us-congress-bills-117/metadata.md

 - 2021-03-18 — Introduced in Senate
 - 2021-03-18 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S1648)
+- 2021-12-13 — Passed Senate without amendment by Voice Vote. (text: CR S9125)
+- 2021-12-13 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(text: CR S9125)
+- 2021-12-13 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S9125)
+- 2021-12-13 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S9125)